fl1ger/deleg/draft-dnsop-deleg.md

 ### Rollout

 When introduced, the DELEG and SVCB records might not initially be supported by the DNS root or TLD operators.
-Zone owners may place these records into their zones before the zones above them have done so.
-However, doing so is only useful for further delegations down the tree as an SVCB record at the zone apex alone does not indicate a new delegation type.
-The only way to discover new delegations is with the DELEG record at the parent.
+So for initial usage zone owners may place DELEG records into their zones for delegating down the tree into child domains of their zones, as the only way to discover new delegations is with the DELEG record at the parent.
+When AliasMode is used to the SVCB record the Target SVCB has to exists.

 ### Availability